What is osteoporosis?

 Certain parts of the body are affected more than others.
 The bones most likely to break are the wrist, hip and small bones in the spine.
 Most people are unaware that they have osteoporosis until a minor bump or fall causes their first broken bone.
 Broken bones caused by osteoporosis are also referred to as fragility fractures.

 Who gets osteoporosis?

-Osteoporosis is much more common in women than in men because women have less strong bones than men and they also lose bone very rapidly during the five to 10 years after the menopause.
-Osteoporosis in men is usually caused by some other illness or treatment.
-Men, therefore, are usually referred to a hospital clinic.
+Osteoporosis is much more common in women than in men because they have smaller bones than men and because they lose bone very rapidly during the five to 10 years after the menopause.
+Osteoporosis in men is usually caused by another illness or treatment.
 It is estimated that one in two women and one in five men over the age of 50 will fracture a bone, mainly as a result of osteoporosis.

 Young women who lose a lot of weight, or who exercise excessively are more likely to get osteoporosis.

 What tests will I need to confirm osteoporosis?